HAPiWEC/HAPiGYM_docs/Pages/3-Toolbox-updates.md

 # Updating the toolbox

+We'll email participants whenever there is a toolbox update available.

  **1. Install the latest toolbox version:** This is a repeat of the first quick start step - download and install the [latest toolbox](https://github.com/HAPiWEC/HAPiGYM_docs/tree/main/Toolbox_versions).

  **2.a) Upgrade Option:** Navigate to the project folder where you've been working and in the Matlab command line type: ```matlab Hapigym.upgrade() ```